The Planes of Cordance

 MB: What gap?

 L: [sound of a dagger being drawn].
 You see, all planar sages agree that the planes are designed around two moral concepts: Law vs. Chaos, and Good vs. Evil.
-[Leir then carves the symbols for Mechanus and Limbo opposite one another, and the symbols for Elysium and the Grey Waste opposite one another like 4 points on a compass].
+[Leir then carves the symbols for Mechanus and Limbo opposite one another, and the symbols for Elysium and the Gray Waste opposite one another like 4 points on a compass].

 Now, when you combine them, you get law plus good [carves symbol for Mount Celestia], chaos plus good [carves symbol for Arborea], chaos plus evil [carves symbol for the Abyss], and law plus evil [carves symbol for Baator].
 In the middle of the whole thing, you get true neutrality [carves symbol for Outlands in the centre of the circle].
 These what we have here are what some sages call “alignments.”